Albert0i/Finding-Bigfoot-with-JavaScript-Vector-Search/README.md

 #### V. Summary
-To finish with creation of 300 embeddings, I can hear my computer kept on buzzing in exasperation for more than 15 hours...
-As you can see these AI things always mean money!
+To finish with creation of 300 embeddings, I heard my computer kept on buzzing in exasperation for more than 15 hours...
+As you can see these AI things mean money!

 #### VI.
 Bibliography